 This is a 2-in-1 trainer, including the functionality of a Smith machine and a functional trainer.
 You get the benefit of doing various exercises targeting every muscle group in your body except for leg extensions using the 1001 Jumbo trainer.

-The primary advantage of this machine is that the Smith machine is built with a heavy-duty steel frame.
-The bars have a powder-coated black paint that protects the machine from any kind of damage.
+The Smith machine is built with a heavy-duty steel frame, and the bars have powder-coated black paint that protects the machine from any kind of damage.

 Lock or unlock in 14 different positions using the Smith machine, and don’t worry about the maximum weight limit as you can lift to 550 lbs.